Search

 M.A.
 Program

-As a matter of principle, the Department of Communication Arts and Sciences adapts each program of study to the needs of our graduate students.
+As a matter of principle, the Department of Communication Arts and Sciences adapts each program of study to the needs of our graduate students, including separate course offerings in rhetoric and communication science.
 Beyond a few specific requirements, graduate students work with their committees to determine the program of study that will best prepare them for their scholarly and professional careers.

-With few exceptions, the requirements of the Department of Communication Arts and Sciences for the M.A. degree are identical to those of the Graduate School.
-Each graduate student is responsible for ensuring that he or she meets all Graduate School requirements.
+With few exceptions, the requirements of the Department of Communication Arts and Sciences for the M.A. degree are identical to those of the Fox Graduate School.
+Each graduate student is responsible for ensuring that he, she, or they meets all Fox Graduate School requirements.

 M.A.
 Completion Timeline